 WHAT TO EXPECT

-How many people will be here?
+How many people will be on site?

 What will they bring?